Welding is a dangerous task that makes you vulnerable to many serious risks.

 But the problem is that sometimes it becomes hard to see what you are welding.
 In that case, you will have to stop welding and see the welding to get a clear vision.

-Auto-darkening shade lenses come with a better facility that helps everyone-from beginner to professional welder.
+Auto-darkening shade lenses come with a better facility that helps everyone-from beginner to professional welders.
 However, it is not always dark.
 If the arc is struck, it becomes dark.
 It also has 2 types.

 One has fixed shade.
 And the other can offer variable shades.
 Let me tell you the difference between them.